 Ripe cocoa pods are harvested twice a year and the process of turning these pods in to chocolate happens straight away.
 The pods are cut open with machetes and the white pulp containing the cocoa beans is scooped out.
 The workers scoop these pods out with their hands, being careful not to damage the beans.

 Fermentation then begins.
 The sticky beans with their pulp are put inside wooden bins and covered with banana leaves and left to ferment.
-Fermentation changes the flavour from bitter to a smoother, more chocolatey taste.
+Fermentation changes the flavor from bitter to a smoother, more chocolatey taste.
 The sugars inside the bean also turn in to acids, which cause the color to change from pale to dark brown.

 The fermentation process length is all dependent on the type of bean.
 Some higher quality beans only ferment for a few days, whilst others sometimes require more than a week.